MrChrisJ/World-Citizenship/ReadMe.md

 2. By signing the Passport with a PGP key we bind the state of the document to it’s cryptographic signature preventing us from changing its contents without detection.
 3. By stamping the SHA-256 digest of the resulting ID Card in to the blockchain we prove that it existed in this state at no time later than the latest block.
   - The ID card is now locked in creation timeframe of approximately 20 to 40 minutes between the two blocks being discovered in steps 1 and 3.
-5. By publishing the venue’s Bitcoin IP addresses we prove that it was created in this place<sup>[5](https://gist.github.com/MrChrisJ/368583088a385bb7be0c#5)</sup>.
+5. By publishing the venue’s Bitcoin IP addresses we prove that it was created in this place<sup>[5](https://github.com/MrChrisJ/World-Citizenship#5)</sup>.

 Note: we do not use GPS data, it is read only and can easily be spoofed.

 Because Bitcoin nodes collect IP data in the debug.log file it should be possible for local nodes to confirm the transaction’s IP Address although this data is not commonly shared and opens up potential security risks.
 More work is being done on this see [Issue #11](https://github.com/MrChrisJ/World-Citizenship/issues/11#issuecomment-62050481).

 ## Similar Projects
 It has been brought to my attention that this project is similar to other attempts in the past.
-What is important is that this idea be allowed to emerge without the need
+What is important is that this idea be allowed to emerge without the need for ownership from one group.

 #### [CheapID - State In A Box - Identity Services Architecture](http://guptaoption.com/4.SIAB-ISA.php)
 *Proposed by Vinay Gupta*

 #### [Bitcoin Web of Trust](http://bitcoin-otc.com/trust.php)
+A functioning web of trust used in Over the Counter (OTP) bitcoin trading using PGP.

 #### [New Bitcoin Deed System Launches](http://qntra.net/2014/11/new-bitcoin-deed-system-launches/)
 This project proposes combining PGP with Blockchain technologies in a similar way.

 #### [IDCoin](https://github.com/IDCoin/IDCoin)
 IDCoin by David Duccini] fleshes out a Web of Trust model alluded to in the [Finishing Up section](https://github.com/MrChrisJ/World-Citizenship/blob/master/ReadMe.md#finishing-up).